Importance of Cyber Security in Singapore [2024]

 • Multi-Factor Authentication (MFA):

 If you can, set up multi-factor authentication (MFA) to further secure your online accounts.
-MFA improves the security of personal data by reducing the possibility of unwanted access even in the event that login credentials are stolen or lost.
+MFA improves the security of personal data by reducing the possibility of unwanted access even if login credentials are stolen or lost.

 • Regular Software Updates: